Sandelier/Bardify/README.md

 - Unzip the **Sounds** folder in **Bard sound script**

 > [!NOTE]
-> There is an initilization script in this folder which will automatically install all the libraries, checks if FFmpeg is found and unzips the sounds folder.
+> There is an initialization script in this folder which will automatically install all the libraries, checks if FFmpeg is found and unzips the sounds folder.

 ## Acknowledgements